Types of Contracts

 Such contracts cannot be enforced against any of the parties involved.
 Let us consider an unenforceable contract example to understand it better:

 Let us say there is a contract where parties negotiate to sell paper clips for 10 Rs.
 But due to a printing mistake, the contract says 100 Rs.
-In this case, the contract would be declared unenforceable and would need to change to conform to the original intent of both the parties.
+In this case, the contract would be declared unenforceable and would need to change to conform to the original intent of both parties.

-Q1 - What is meant by Under Influence for Contracts?
+1. What is meant by Under Influence for Contracts?

-Ans: Under the influence means that one party can affect the decision of another party due to the relationship they share.
+Under the influence means that one party can affect the decision of another party due to the relationship they share.
 The most common reason for under influence is that one of the parties has a position of power over the other.
 There could also be emotional ties that could cause an influence.
 The individual who has more power could coerce the weaker party to agree to the contract which may not be in the long-term interest of the weaker party.

-Principal – The person who employs another person to perform on his behalf is the principal.
+Principal– The person who employs another person to perform on his behalf is the principal.

-Agent – The person who is employed by the principal to represent him or her while dealing with the third party is called the agent.
+Agent– The person who is employed by the principal to represent him or her while dealing with the third party is called the agent.

 The diagram below represents the fundamental characteristics of the contract of agency:

 Unilateral Mistake – This is one-sided and made by one of the parties.
-For example, the mistake in the value of an item can make a contract unfair and give advantage to a party.
+For example, the mistake in the value of an item can make a contract unfair and give an advantage to a party.

 Mutual Mistake – If both the parties make a mistake, like a mistake made in the identity of an item, then the contract can still be void.